-Instructions for cooking a four rib prime rib roast.
+This Prime Rib Roast recipe includes instructions for cooking a four rib prime rib.
 This will serve 2 – 4 people.
 Is Prime Rib for 2 possible?
 I’ve read that purchasing a smaller standing rib roast can be risky cooking.
 Here’s a recipe that will guarantee the right balance between outer crust and inner rare.

 A full prime rib has seven bones and can feed a crowd.
-Scaling down makes it very difficult to find the right balance between outer crust and inner rare.
+Scaling down can make it very difficult to find the right balance between outer crust and inner rare.

 For Easter I announced I was going to attempt my first.
 I was a little nervous because it costs a darn fortune and I knew I’d be pretty darn angry with myself if I ruined the most majestic and the most expensive piece of meat I’d ever have in my kitchen.